tsaliu/Capstone-Project/README.md

 Capstone Project with SUNLAB and iBIONICS at University of Ottawa

   The purpose of the project is to develop a prototype of a visual prosthesis system with electrical engineering's solution.
 The prosthesis mainly targets people who have retinal degenerative diseases.
-This project a be roughly divided into two major parts:
+This project can be roughly divided into two major parts:
   - Tracking eye's movement and re-directing the laser with data stream
-  - Wireless communication between two ends
+  - Wireless communication between two ends through laser over freespace

 The requirements of the project are:
   1. Be able to capture, down resolution, gray-scaled the video stream that a person should see